mrhillsman/iesc-n8n/README.md

-# n8n Workflow Automation on Kubernetes
+# n8n Workflow Automation using OpenShift GitOps

-This repository contains Kubernetes manifests for deploying [n8n](https://n8n.io/) workflow automation platform using ArgoCD, with Redis for message queuing and PostgreSQL for persistent data storage.
+This repository contains Kubernetes manifests for deploying [n8n](https://n8n.io/) workflow automation platform using OpenShift GitOps, with Redis for message queuing and PostgreSQL for persistent data storage.

 ## Overview

 n8n is a fair-code licensed workflow automation tool that allows you to connect different services and build automated workflows with a visual editor.
-This repository provides a GitOps approach to deploying n8n in a Kubernetes environment using ArgoCD.
+This repository provides a GitOps approach to deploying n8n in an OpenShift environment.

 ## Architecture